 Every company has activities that it needs to stay on top of, such as the end of a probationary period, or visa, or mandatory training renewal.

-Automation can’t guarantee that the people involved actually do what’s needed.
+Of course, automation tools for HR can’t guarantee that the people involved actually do what’s needed.
 However, it can trigger a reminder, flag up activity in their task or to do list – and alert HR so they can provide a nudge if required.

-Employee Collaboration
+Employee collaboration

 Keeping employees in touch with each other, and with what’s happening across the business, is a tried and trusted way to improve engagement – which can lead to better retention and higher levels of performance.